gpoehl/phpReport/docs/source/introduction.rst

 ============

-|project_name| is a library written in pure PHP that provides a set of classes to
+|project_name| is a pure PHP library to create any kind of reports or other
-create any kind of reports.
+applications working with data groups.

-|project_name| integrates seamless with any framework but can also run alone.
+|project_name| can be used within any framework without additional configruation.

 |project_name| manages all tasks when values in declared data fields changes
 between data rows (group changes).